-1. In regards to Community Policing Centres (CPC), how much funding is related to rent?
+2. In regards to Community Policing Centres (CPC), how much funding is related to rent?
 Of the \$250k not included in the 5%, what does that mean for Community Policing Centres (CPC) offices?

-There are 11 CPCs of which nine are independent not-for-profit organizations and two are managed directly by the VPD.
+There are 11 CPCs of which nine are independent not-for-profit organizations managed by their own Board and two are managed directly by the VPD.
+Of the \$700k that was initially requested in 2019, rent has increased approximately 40% from 2007 - 2019 and is only anticipated to increase again in the upcoming years.
 Depending on the location of the CPC, rent can equate to approximately 50% of the total CPC funding received.

-The nine not-for-profit CPC's receive an annual amount of \$172,947 and the two VPD managed CPCs receive \$113,636.
+For 2021, the nine not-for-profit CPC's receive an annual amount of \$172,947 for each CPC and the two VPD managed CPCs each receive \$113,636.
 In order to continue to provide the necessary service levels, and pay their employees a living wage, since the CoV is a living wage employer, each CPC must raise extra money through fundraising and various grant applications.
 However, COVID has significantly impacted fundraising efforts and their annual funding has been further exacerbated.